ltarar/makers_learning_notes/wk2_kd/week_2.md

 *Going further*
 - Try turning your diagram into a working application, integrate TDD into this process if you have time.
 - Create a diagram of your Boris Bikes, Airport Challenge or Oystercard application

-**Coach Advice:**

-- Don't use diagramming in place of TDD; diagramming is a useful way of fleshing out the user stories etc.

 ------